komodorio/docs/docs/Integrations/datadog-webhook.md

     {"X-API-KEY": "YOUR_KOMODOR_API_KEY"}
 ```

-1. Save your changes
+1. When completed click on `Save`.
-1. For every monitor you wish to receive alerts to Komodor.
+1. For every monitor you wish to receive alerts from in Komodor.
 Edit the monitor and add `@webhook-komodor` at the end of the Monitor message.